aleksei-berezkin/fluent-streams/README.md

 * There is Optional.
 While some people assume it just to be a boilerplate, it provides the means to get back to stream with [flatMapToStream()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/optional.html#flatmaptostream) without breaking a fluent pipeline.
-* Stream and Optional seamlessly interoperate with ES6 iterables — they are iterables themselves, so may be iterated over.
+* Stream and Optional seamlessly interoperate with ES6 iterables — they are iterables themselves, and may be iterated over.
 * [flatMap()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/stream.html) doesn't require you
 to return only Stream (or Optional) — the required type is iterable
     * This means Stream and Optional aren't pure [monads](https://github.com/fantasyland/fantasy-land#monad).
     Fluent Streams intentionally takes more practical, not puristic approach here.
-* The lib is optimized for arrays — much of operations work faster (and produce less garbage) if an input is array
+* The lib is optimized for arrays — much of operations work faster (and produce less garbage) if an input is an array
 * If an operation needs to create an intermediate array (for example [sort()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/stream.html#sort)), the next step reuses it as a modifiable input array